Focused Ultrasound Therapy

 For certain patients, focused ultrasound could provide a noninvasive alternative to surgery with less risk of complications – such as surgical wound healing or infection – at a lower cost.
 Focused ultrasound treatment improves both the calcification and the flexibility of the patient’s valve, and there are no issues related to the mechanical replacements or requirements for anticoagulants.

-A pivotal clinical trial in Europe is organizing for aortic valve calcifications causing severe aortic stenosis.
+A pivotal clinical trial in Europe recruiting patients with aortic valve calcifications causing aortic stenosis has been completed.

 Regulatory Approval and Reimbursement